Bradford for Street Photography – A Return To West Yorkshire’s Second City

 Where are the best places to photograph in Bradford city centre?

-Start around the National Science and Media Museum, walk past the Alhambra, Bradford Live, and City Square, then head toward Darley Street Market and the Wool Exchange.
+Start around the National Science and Media Museum, then walk past the Alhambra, Bradford Live, and City Square before heading toward Darley Street Market, the Wool Exchange, City Hall, and Kirkgate.
+That route gives you architecture, lighting changes, and decent street activity.

 Is it safe to do street photography in Bradford?

-During the day and early evening in busy areas, generally yes.
-At night, it’s sensible to go with someone and stick to well-lit, active streets.
+During the day and early evening in busy parts of the centre, generally yes.
+Later at night, it’s more sensible to go with someone and stick to active, well-lit streets so you can focus on the pictures rather than your surroundings.

 What lens works best for city street photography in Bradford?

-A 35mm or 50mm works brilliantly for flexibility.
-If you want a cinematic feel and dramatic flares, an anamorphic lens can add something different.
+A 35mm or 50mm is the most practical choice for flexibility.
+If you want a more cinematic look and distinctive horizontal flares around bright lights, an anamorphic lens can give the city a different feel.

 What time of day is best for photographing Bradford?